 Mauritius Chamber of Agriculture

+UNDP

 UNDP: UNDP is accountable to the GEF for the implementation of this project.
 This includes oversight of project execution to ensure that the project is being carried out in accordance with agreed standards and provisions.
 UNDP is responsible for delivering GEF project cycle management services comprising project approval and start-up, project supervision and oversight, and project completion and evaluation.
 UNDP is also responsible for the Project Assurance role of the Project Board/Steering Committee.